hdwhdw/update-agent/README.md

 The upgrade-server provides gRPC services that implement:
 1. gNOI System service
+2. gNOI OS service
-2. SonicUpgradeService for firmware updates
+3. SonicUpgradeService for firmware updates

 ### Building the Server